Goldorion/Spigot-Generator-MCreator/README.md

 # Spigot Generator for MCreator
-An unofficial plugin for [MCreator](https://mcreator.net/), a code generator to create Minecraft plugins.
-Adds a [Spigot](https://www.spigotmc.org/) generator type.
-Currently, this generator is very incomplete.
+An unofficial plugin for [MCreator](https://mcreator.net/), a code generator for Minecraft.
+This plugin adds a [Spigot](https://www.spigotmc.org/) generator.
+As it is still in development, many features are missing and can not be used/made.

 ## Information
 - To use the latest version of the plugin, you need to have the latest version of MCreator, **including snapshots**.